moebiussurfing/ofxColorRandom/README.md

 ## Author/s
 I made only the simple port to oF.
-Look the other GitHub for authoring.
+Look the other GitHub link for original authoring.

 moebiusSurfing, 2022.
 ( ManuMolina )